Ramman/parade/README.md

 Node runner is a cluster manager and also a process monitor for node.js applications.
-It forks multiple processes based on the number of cores available in the CPU and provides restful endpoints that data to track status, memory and cpu for individual node processes and servers.
+It forks multiple processes based on the number of cores available in the CPU and provides restful endpoints that provide data to track status, memory and cpu for individual node processes and servers.

 ## Contributors
 * Prasanna Ramanujam <pramanujam@ancestry.com>